MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 The attribute **SensorCameraMode** takes a value 1 or 2.

-A value of 1, will register the device under KSCATEGORY_SENSOR_CAMERA.
-In addition to this specify a value of 1 for **SkipCameraEnumeration** to make the camera available to applications looking only for sensor cameras.
+A value of 1 will register the device under KSCATEGORY_SENSOR_CAMERA.
+In addition to this, specify a value of 1 for **SkipCameraEnumeration** to make the camera available to applications looking only for sensor cameras.
 A camera that exposes only sensor camera media types should use this value.

-A value of 2 for **SensorCameraMode**, will register the device under KSCATEGORY_SENSOR_CAMERA & KSCATEGORY_VIDEO_CAMERA.
-This will make the camera available for applications looking for either sensor and color cameras.
+A value of 2 for **SensorCameraMode** will register the device under KSCATEGORY_SENSOR_CAMERA & KSCATEGORY_VIDEO_CAMERA.
+This makes the camera available for applications looking for either sensor and color cameras.
 A camera that exposes both sensor camera and color camera media types should use this value.

 We recommend you specify the above-mentioned registry value using the BOS descriptor.
 Refer to the [Example composite device](#example-composite-device) section below for a sample BOS descriptor with a platform specific MS OS 2.0 descriptor.

-If you cannot update the device firmware as described above, you can use a custom INF and specify that your camera need to be registered as a sensor camera by specifying a value for **SensorCameraMode** and **SkipCameraEnumeration** as follows:
+If you can't update the device firmware as described above, you can use a custom INF and specify that your camera need to be registered as a sensor camera by specifying a value for **SensorCameraMode** and **SkipCameraEnumeration** as follows:

 A custom INF file (based on the inbox UVC driver)  must include the following AddReg entries: